galaxyol2/blair-academy-portal/backend/README.md

 ## Notes

 - User data is stored in a local JSON file (`backend/data/dev.json` by default) and is ignored by git.
+- For production email sending, set either SMTP env vars or `SENDGRID_API_KEY` (preferred if SMTP ports are blocked).